kvinay7/Insurance/README.md

 # Insurance Application

-Here’s a detailed breakdown of the functional and non-functional requirements for an insurance application.

-### Functional Requirements

-#### 1. User Management
-- **Registration**: Users must be able to create an account with personal details (name, email, password).
-- **Login**: Users should be able to log in using their email and password.
-- **Profile Management**: Users must be able to view and update their profile information.
-- **Password Management**: Users should be able to reset their password if forgotten.

-#### 2. Policy Management
-- **View Policies**: Users must be able to view their existing insurance policies.
-- **Create Policy**: Users should be able to apply for new insurance policies by providing necessary details.
-- **Modify Policy**: Users must be able to update details of their existing policies (e.g., coverage amount, type).
-- **Renew Policy**: Users should be able to renew policies that are about to expire.

-#### 3. Claims Management
-- **Submit Claim**: Users must be able to submit claims for their policies, providing necessary documentation.
-- **View Claims**: Users should be able to view the status and details of their submitted claims.
-- **Update Claim**: Users must be able to update details of their claims or provide additional documentation.
-- **Claim Approval/Denial**: The system should allow admins to review and approve or deny claims.

-#### 4. Payment Processing
-- **Make Payment**: Users must be able to pay premiums through various methods (credit card, bank transfer).
-- **View Payment History**: Users should be able to view their payment history.
-- **Refunds**: The system must allow users to request refunds for overpayments or canceled policies.

-#### 5. Notifications
-- **Alerts**: Users should receive notifications for important events (e.g., policy renewals, claim updates).
-- **Email Notifications**: The system should send email confirmations for actions like registration, payments, and claim submissions.

-#### 6. Admin Management (Optional)
-- **User Management**: Admins should be able to view and manage user accounts.
-- **Policy Overview**: Admins must have access to all policies and be able to modify them.
-- **Claim Review**: Admins should be able to review and manage claims submitted by users.

-### Non-Functional Requirements

-#### 1. Performance
-- **Response Time**: The system should respond to user requests within 2 seconds under normal load.
-- **Scalability**: The application should be able to handle an increasing number of users and data without significant performance degradation.

-#### 2. Security
-- **Data Protection**: User data must be encrypted both in transit (e.g., HTTPS) and at rest.
-- **Authentication**: Implement strong password policies and multi-factor authentication for users.
-- **Authorization**: Ensure users can only access data and functions they are permitted to.

-#### 3. Usability
-- **User Interface**: The application should have a clean, intuitive interface that is easy to navigate.
-- **Accessibility**: The system should be usable by people with disabilities (e.g., screen reader compatibility).

-#### 4. Reliability
-- **Availability**: The application should be available 99.9% of the time, excluding scheduled maintenance.
-- **Backup and Recovery**: Regular backups should be made, and recovery processes should be in place to prevent data loss.

-#### 5. Compliance
-- **Regulatory Compliance**: The application must adhere to relevant regulations (e.g., GDPR, HIPAA) regarding data privacy and protection.
-- **Audit Logs**: Maintain logs of user actions and system changes for auditing purposes.
+Here’s a detailed breakdown of the requirements and design for an insurance application, including classes, interfaces, and enumerations:

+### Requirements
+1. **User Management**:
+   - Users should be able to create accounts with personal details.
+   - Users should be able to log in, view, and update their profile information.
+   - Users must be able to reset forgotten passwords.

+2. **Policy Management**:
+   - Users must be able to view their existing insurance policies.
+   - Users should be able to apply for new policies and modify existing ones.
+   - Users should be able to renew policies that are about to expire.

+3. **Claims Management**:
+   - Users should be able to submit claims for their policies and view claim status.
+   - Users must be able to update claims and provide additional documentation.
+   - Admins should be able to approve or deny claims.

+4. **Payment Processing**:
+   - Users must be able to pay premiums using various methods.
+   - Users should be able to view their payment history.
+   - The system must allow users to request refunds for overpayments or canceled policies.

+5. **Notifications**:
+   - Users should receive alerts for important events (e.g., policy renewals, claim updates).
+   - The system should send email confirmations for significant actions.

+6. **Admin Management** (Optional):
+   - Admins should be able to view and manage user accounts, policies, and claims.

+### Classes, Interfaces, and Enumerations

+#### Classes
+1. **User**
+   - **Properties**:
+     - `userId`: Unique identifier for the user.
+     - `name`: Full name of the user.
+     - `email`: User's email address.
+     - `password`: User's password (hashed for security).
+     - `profileInfo`: Additional profile details (address, phone number, etc.).
+   - **Methods**:
+     - `register()`: Creates a new user account.
+     - `login()`: Authenticates the user.
+     - `updateProfile()`: Updates user profile information.
+     - `resetPassword()`: Initiates the password reset process.

+2. **Policy**
+   - **Properties**:
+     - `policyId`: Unique identifier for the policy.
+     - `userId`: Associated user's ID.
+     - `policyType`: Type of insurance (e.g., health, auto, life).
+     - `coverageAmount`: Amount covered by the policy.
+     - `startDate`: Start date of the policy.
+     - `endDate`: Expiration date of the policy.
+     - `premiumAmount`: Cost of the policy premium.
+     - `status`: Current status of the policy (active, expired).
+   - **Methods**:
+     - `modifyPolicy()`: Updates policy details.
+     - `renewPolicy()`: Renews the policy.

+3. **Claim**
+   - **Properties**:
+     - `claimId`: Unique identifier for the claim.
+     - `policyId`: Linked policy's ID.
+     - `userId`: Associated user's ID.
+     - `amountClaimed`: Amount being claimed.
+     - `status`: Current status of the claim (submitted, under review, approved, denied).
+     - `submissionDate`: Date the claim was submitted.
+     - `documentation`: Files or documentation related to the claim.
+   - **Methods**:
+     - `submitClaim()`: Submits a new claim.
+     - `updateClaim()`: Updates claim details.

+4. **Payment**
+   - **Properties**:
+     - `paymentId`: Unique identifier for the payment transaction.
+     - `userId`: Associated user's ID.
+     - `policyId`: Linked policy's ID.
+     - `amount`: Amount paid.
+     - `paymentDate`: Date of the payment.
+     - `paymentMethod`: Method used for payment (credit card, bank transfer).
+     - `status`: Status of the payment (completed, pending, failed).
+   - **Methods**:
+     - `makePayment()`: Processes a payment.
+     - `requestRefund()`: Requests a refund for a payment.

+5. **Notification**
+   - **Properties**:
+     - `notificationId`: Unique identifier for the notification.
+     - `userId`: Associated user's ID.
+     - `message`: Content of the notification.
+     - `dateSent`: Date and time the notification was sent.
+   - **Methods**:
+     - `sendNotification()`: Sends a notification to the user.

+6. **Admin**
+   - **Properties**:
+     - `adminId`: Unique identifier for the admin.
+     - `name`: Name of the admin.
+     - `email`: Email address of the admin.
+   - **Methods**:
+     - `manageUsers()`: Manages user accounts.
+     - `reviewClaims()`: Reviews claims submitted by users.
+     - `managePolicies()`: Modifies policies as needed.

+7. **InsufficientFundsException (Custom Exception)**
+   - Exception thrown when a user tries to make a payment without sufficient funds.

+8. **InsufficientStockException (Custom Exception)**
+   - Exception thrown when a user tries to claim an amount exceeding their coverage.

+9. **InsuranceApplication**
+   - **Methods**:
+     - `main()`: Entry point of the application, demonstrating the usage of the insurance application.

 ### Summary
-These requirements provide a comprehensive foundation for developing an insurance application, covering essential functionalities and important non-functional aspects such as performance, security, and usability.
-Gathering input from stakeholders during this phase can further refine and validate these requirements, ensuring that the final application meets user needs effectively.
+This design outlines a robust structure for the insurance application, ensuring that all functional requirements are addressed.
+Each class encapsulates specific responsibilities, promoting a clean architecture.
+Custom exceptions facilitate error handling, while the separation of user, policy, claim, payment, and admin functionalities provides clarity and maintainability in the application.